by Cody Quirk

 The Independent American Party was formed in 1998 and appears to have never had more than three organized state parties and in 2012 only had ballot access in one state.

 In contrast, the Constitution Party, founded in 1992, has state party affiliates in nearly every state.
 Over the years, the party and its Presidential candidate have achieved ballot access in a minimum of 21 states and as many as 41.
 Constitution Party state affiliates have put as many as 50 candidates on the ballot in a single state.

-True, but again, one also needs to examine the circumstances for each party in this contrast; first off, the national party that I am now a member of largely started as a breakaway from the American Party, and even at that time, the AP was much smaller then the CP, so therefore the IAP started as a smaller tent then the National CP, whom started as several state affiliates that merged together, and therefore started with a ‘bigger tent’.
+True, but again, one also needs to examine the circumstances for each party in this contrast; first off, the national party that I am now a member of largely started as a breakaway from the American Party, and even at that time, the AP was much smaller than the CP, so, therefore, the IAP started as a smaller tent then the National CP, who started as several state affiliates that merged together, and therefore started with a ‘bigger tent’.
 And unfortunately, the IAP was domination by extremist and incompetent leadership back then; the kind of leadership that even I butted heads with, and held negative views of the IAP for the longest time because of such people.

 It must also be noted that those state affiliates that were well organized and ran as many as 50 candidates- did so only because of the level-headed & experienced leadership of that state party, along with the dedicated members of that particular state, in addition with state election laws which were quite favorable to those particular state affiliates which made it easy for that state party to do, and to grow as well.